 Bookkeeping services in Thailand

-Investing on the Thai highly competitive market is quite a challenge due to the strict tax and accounting regulations which are different from the international standards.
+Bookkeeping services in Thailand are crucial for investing in the Thai highly competitive market, as the strict tax and accounting regulations differ from international standards.
 The financial conditions stipulations are complicated with no counsel to assist and direct your business.
 Thai financial regulations are inaudible for a foreign investor not used to Thai conditions and regulations without bookkeeping services.

 All commercial organizations in Thailand are required to prepare and maintain financial statements.
 This requirement is applicable to limited companies and partnerships, other foreign legal entities and joint ventures in Thailand.
 Only natural persons are released from this obligation.
 The accounts must be prepared in accordance with Thai Accounting Standards and reflect the movements and the assets of the company.